Video-Nomad/gs-curvetools-docs/docs/source/utility.rst

   :align: right
   :width: 250px

-Smooth button also has Marking Menu where you can select Smoothing Multiplier.
+Smooth button also has a Marking Menu where you can select the Smoothing Multiplier.

-To access sooth marking menu, simply Hold Right Mouse Button over the Smooth Button.
+To access the smooth marking menu, simply hold the Right Mouse Button over the Smooth Button.

 You can select from x1, x3, x5 and x10 multipliers.
 They will increase the strength of the smoothing.